lawmurray/Birch/DOCS.md

 The `birch` driver program can be used to set up a Birch project.
 From within a (usually empty) directory, run

-    birch init
+    birch init --name Example

-to create a new project.
-This creates a standard layout for a Birch project.
-It is recommended that you maintain this standard layout to make it easier to manage and distribute your project.
+to create a new project, replacing `Example` with the name of the project.
+This creates the standard files and subdirectories for a Birch project.
+It is recommended that you maintain this standard structure to make it easier to manage and distribute your project.

-The first thing that you should do is modify the meta data at the top of the `README.md` file to give a name to your project.

-Now is a good time to set up your version control, such as Git, with this initial set of files.
+Now is a good time to set up version control, such as Git, with this initial set of files.

-The standard directory structure consists of the subdirectories:
+The standard structure consists of the subdirectories:

   * `bi/` for source code,
-  * `data/` for data files,
   * `build/` for build files,
+  * `data/` for input files,
+  * `results/` for output files.

 and a number of other meta files in the base directory.
-The most important of these meta files is `MANIFEST`, which contains a list of all source files, as well as other files that should be distributed with the project (e.g. data files).
-As you add files to the project, especially `.bi` source files in the `bi/` subdirectory, you should add them to the `MANIFEST` file to include them in the build.
+The most important of these meta files is `META.json`, which contains meta information such as a name, version, and description of the project, and a manifest of source files.
+As you add files to the project, especially `.bi` source files in the `bi/` subdirectory, you should add them to the `manifest.source` list in `META.json` to include them in the build.

-To check for possible issues with the `MANIFEST` file, use:
+To check for possible issues with the structure, use:

     birch check